AmirHosseinBaderan/cnn_projects/4.ocr/README.md

 3. **Check Predictions**: In TensorBoard's "OCR Predictions" tab, you can see actual GT vs. predicted text after each epoch.
 This is more meaningful than loss numbers alone.
 4. **Best Model**: `checkpoints/best.pt` is automatically saved whenever validation loss improves.
 Use this for inference.
 5. **Character Set**: The vocabulary supports digits (0-9), uppercase (A-Z), and lowercase (a-z) = 62 characters + blank = 63 classes.
+6. **Resume Training**: The trainer automatically resumes from `last.pt` or `best.pt` if they exist.

 ---

 ## Limitations & Future Work

-- `models/detector.py` and `preprocessing/image.py` are empty — future work could add text detection (e.g., EAST, DB) to find text regions in full images before recognition
+- `models/detector.py` does not exist — future work could add text detection (e.g., EAST, DB) to find text regions in full images before recognition
-- `predict.py` is not implemented yet — a standalone inference script is needed
 - No beam search decoding — greedy decoding is simple but not always optimal
-- No data augmentation on text images (rotation, distortion, blur) — could improve robustness
+- Data augmentation is limited to basic transformations — could add more sophisticated text-specific augmentations
+- `inference/loader.py` does not exist — could add a batch inference loader for processing multiple images

 ---